MComee87/tournament-db/README.md

 # tournament-db

-This repository uses postgresql to manage a Swiss tournament style tracking.
+This repository uses virtualbox, vagrant and postgresql to manage a Swiss tournament style tracking.

 ## Installation